 - Create forecast tools, such as the Hoosier Resiliency Index (HRI), to track the readiness of Indiana communities and regions to respond to the immediate and long-term elements of environmental change.

-- Establish an Environmental Resilience Institute serving as a locally-focused center for the study of social and ecological responses to environmental change.
+- Establish an Environmental Resilience Institute serving as a center for the study of social and ecological responses to environmental change.

 - Execute pilot projects that apply our findings with a variety of cross-sector community partners.
 With the Indianapolis Office of Sustainability, Keep Indianapolis Beautiful, and Citizens Energy Group, we will pioneer a new model for water re-use in Pleasant Run Creek.
 And as part of the Lower Wabash Landscape Conservation Team, we will help farmers and land owners determine returns on crops and timber based on forecasts of soil and water conditions.